-Use care when resetting a VM because it performs a hard shut down.
+Use care when resetting a VM, because it performs a hard shut down.

-- 1 In the SA Client, select the Virtualization tab to display your virtualization inventory. - 2 Navigate to the VM you want to reset. - 3 Select the desired VM and right-click or select the Actions menu.
-Select VM Power > Reset to display the Run Power Control window. - Run Power Control: Verify the VM you want to reset, then select Next.
-Or you can select Start Job to accept the remaining defaults and run the job. - 5 Scheduling: Select when you want the reset job to run, then select Next. - 6 Notifications: Optionally enter a notifier, then select Next. - Job Status: Select the Start Job or Schedule Job button.
+- 1. In the SA Client, select the Virtualization tab to display your virtualization inventory. - 2.
+Navigate to the VM you want to reset. - Select the desired VM and right-click or select the Actions menu.
+Select VM Power > Reset to display the Run Power Control window. - 4.
+Run Power Control: Verify the VM you want to reset, then select Next.
+Or you can select Start Job to accept the remaining defaults and run the job. - 5.
+Scheduling: Select when you want the reset job to run, then select Next. - 6.
+Notifications: Optionally enter a notifier, then select Next. - 7.
+Job Status: Select the Start Job or Schedule Job button.
 This runs the job or schedules it to be run in the future and displays the Job ID number in the window banner.
-You can use the Job ID number to look up the job under the Jobs and Sessions tab.
+You can use the Job ID number to look up the job under the Jobs and Sessions tab. - When the job runs, it resets the VMs and displays the results.